SERVICES

 Who owns the system after delivery?

 The client.
 Code, prompts, configurations, documentation, accounts — everything handed over with full ownership.
-ENNPHASIS does not retain dependency on the system being delivered.
-The operator's day-to-day systems live separately and do not enter client work.
+The operator's day-to-day systems live separately from client work.

 Does ENNPHASIS work with any technical stack?

-Stack decisions follow the operating problem, not the other way around.
-ENNPHASIS will not deploy a stack the operator does not have working knowledge of — that constraint is a guardrail, not a limitation to bypass.
-If a project requires a stack outside this side's depth, the engagement does not start.
+Stack decisions follow the operating problem.
+ENNPHASIS deploys only stacks the operator has working knowledge of — that constraint is a guardrail.
+If a project requires a stack outside this side's depth, the engagement ends at scoping.

 NEXT